-The speakers built-in to outdoor movie projectors will be very small, and most of the time be of a low wattage.
+The speakers built-in to outdoor movie projectors will be very small, and most of the time be of low wattage.
 This means you run the risk of having poor audio quality and distortion if you turn the volume right up, or you simply won’t have loud enough volume in the first place.

 If your backyard movie is just the two of you, in a private setting, with no other noise pollution, then the speakers that come built-in will probably work just fine.

-But, if you are planning on having an backyard movie with more than two guests, kids in attendance, and external noise factors such as traffic and chatter then the built-in speakers probably won’t work that well.
+But, if you are planning on having a backyard movie with more than two guests, kids in attendance, and external noise factors such as traffic and chatter then the built-in speakers probably won’t work that well.

 You also might want to factor in the noise emitted from your movie screen.
 This is an issue with inflatable models as they require you to constantly run an air blower fan to keep them inflated.

-The blowers are not massively noisy, especially with the ones that I recommend, but it will still generate a low hum or whir which might not be disguised with the power of your built-in speakers.
+The blowers are not massively noisy, especially with the ones that I recommend, but they will still generate a low hum or whir which might not be disguised with the power of your built-in speakers.

 So, what should you do?

-My advice is to not be too concerned with how good the manufacturer states their built-in speakers are, because you should always supply an additional sound source anyway.
+My advice is to not be too concerned with how good the manufacturer states their built-in speakers are because you should always supply an additional sound source anyway.

-Any successful backyard movie night will need external speakers or a sound bar.
+Any successful backyard movie night will need external speakers or a soundbar.
 You can see some of the ones that I recommend including Bluetooth speakers in the recommended gear section.

-How this impacts your choice of movie projector is dependent on your technical set-up.
+How this impacts your choice of movie projector is dependent on your technical setup.

 For example, some projectors will only have an audio-in port.
 To connect up speakers to the projector you will need an audio-out port.